dhutapratama/docs/eloquent-mutators.md

 <a name="date-casting-and-timezones"></a>
 #### Date Casting, Serialization, & Timezones

 By default, the `date` and `datetime` casts will serialize dates to a UTC ISO-8601 date string (`1986-05-28T21:05:54.000000Z`), regardless of the timezone specified in your application's `timezone` configuration option.
 You are strongly encouraged to always use this serialization format, as well as to store your application's dates in the UTC timezone by not changing your application's `timezone` configuration option from its default `UTC` value.
-Consistently using the UTC timezone throughout your application will provide the maximum level of interoperability with other date manipulation libraries written in PHP and JavaScript.
+Consistently using the UTC timezone throughout your application will provide the maximum level of interoperability with other date manipulation libraries written in GO and JavaScript.

 If a custom format is applied to the `date` or `datetime` cast, such as `datetime:Y-m-d H:i:s`, the inner timezone of the Carbon instance will be used during date serialization.
 Typically, this will be the timezone specified in your application's `timezone` configuration option.